-Give the memory that each one of your child will remember you for who YOU are.
+Give the memory that each one of your children will remember you for who YOU are.
 The true Dad whom she/he is so proud of to call you, FATHER.

 Involve in your kids’ activities – Buy or make a kite and spend some time with your child at a park and/or a beach.
-Kids love parks and beach when they are young.
+Kids love parks and beaches when they are young.